michaelkeeling/cucumber-grpc-api-assistant/README.md

 Features

 - Steps for calling gRPC, including using variables
-- Steps for dynamically mananaging clients and hand rolled mocks
+- Steps for dynamically managing clients and hand rolled mocks
 - Templating system for reusing request templates
 - Developer-focused DSL, best suited for technical folks who actually use the APIs under test